 Disney’s Wedding Pavilion opened in 1995 and is located at the Grand Floridian Resort & Spa.

-The site can hold up to six weddings a day but there are also additional venues at Walt Disney World.
+The site can hold up to six weddings a day, but there are also additional wedding venues at Walt Disney World.
 To learn more about weddings at Walt Disney World click this link.

 Once you have planned where you are going to stay, you need to you quickly learn the basics of how to plan your Walt Disney World Vacation.

 There are key booking windows at Walt Disney World to secure dining reservations and make ride reservations, plus a collection of other Essential Walt Disney World Knowledge to Learn.